akerzak/2023-Super-Bowl-Prediction/README.md

 # 2023-Super-Bowl-Prediction
 Predicting the 2023 Super Bowl winner based on the regular season team rankings for the past 20 super bowls using the Naive Bayes and KNN classifiers

 Quick Background: Graduate Assignment to use machine learning models to predict who you thought would be winner of super bowl without providing models or a dataset.
-Without any more information, students had to to find predictive data, choose accurate models, and report who they believed would successfully win the the 2023 superbowl.
+Without any more information, students had to find predictive data, choose accurate models, and report who they believed would successfully win the the 2023 superbowl.
 1 of the 2 students to successfully predict the winner out of a cohort of 9.

 Run using the pandas, numpy, matplotlib.pyplot, seaborn, and multiple sklearn packages.